 You can apply as an individual or as a partial or complete team of up to 6 individuals from different professional backgrounds, from the same or different organisations.
 The TeamBuild administrators and Trustees can provide helpful advice by email about participating in the competition and assist with the formulation of your multi-disciplinary team.
 In your application form you should include a brief personal profile (max 100 words) and a statement of not more than 200 words, outlining your reasons for applying and what you would like to gain from participating in TeamBuild, either individually or collectively as a Team.

-TeamBuild organisers will assess the submitted application forms and from these select the participants and formulate the inter-disciplinary teams for the annual competition (generally 9 teams of 6 different professional disciplines and experiences in each).
+TeamBuild organisers will assess the submitted application forms and from these select the participants and formulate the inter-disciplinary teams for the annual competition.
 The organisers may contact applicants with any queries and may propose changes to the submitted teams to ensure a wide range of professional backgrounds and skills are represented within each team.

-All applicants will be notified of the outcome of the selection process by 11th October 2019 and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 25th October 2019.
-Confirmation of successful registration and detailed information about the competition week-end will be issued on completion of this process.
+All applicants will be notified of the outcome of the selection process by 16th October 2020 and those selected invited to register for TeamBuild 2019 with pre-payment of the fee by 30th October 2020.
+Confirmation of successful registration and detailed information about the competition weekend will be issued on completion of this process.

 There are generally more applicants than there are spaces available, therefore selection to participate is a significant achievement.
 Early application is therefore highly recommended.